 Joyce began her career in 1979 as a search consultant, and in 1988 founded Bender and Associates International, Inc., an executive search firm specializing in technology and management search.
 In 1985, Joyce had a life-threatening accident due to epilepsy that caused a cerebral hemorrhage that required subsequent brain surgery.
 Against all odds, Joyce recovered from this accident that left her with a 60 percent hearing loss in one ear and a realization that she had epilepsy.
-As a result of her personal experience, she developed a passion for helping people with disabilities.
-She established Bender Consulting Services, Inc. in September 1995 and Bender Consulting Services of Canada, Inc. in October 2001.
+As a result of her personal experience, she developed a passion for helping people with disabilities and established Bender Consulting Services in September 1995.

 She holds a bachelor of science degree in psychology from Geneva College.

 - Bush Administration New Freedom Initiative Award (2003).
 Received from the secretary of labor, this award is given to those who have demonstrated exemplary and innovative efforts in furthering the employment objectives of President George W. Bush’s New Freedom Initiative.